 Low recovery rates make it difficult to draw concrete conclusions from recovery statistics alone.
 By including information from investigations, such as those in the "Case Studies" section, we can gain an idea of how equipment is stolen, where it goes, and who steals it.
-The NICB compiled 11,486 reports of stolen machines in 2013.
-Conversely, in 2013, the NICB reported 2,465 recoveries of equipment listed in the NCIC active theft file.
-The file includes all active thefts recovered in 2013.
+The NICB compiled 11,625 reports of stolen machines in 2014.
+Conversely, in 2014, the NICB reported 2,633 recoveries of equipment listed in the NCIC active theft file.
+The file includes all active thefts recovered in 2014.

-Only
+Only 23

-21 percent
+percent

 of stolen

 equipment

 was recovered

-in 2013.
+in 2014.

-- 1. Of the 11,486 reported equipment thefts in 2013, NCIC reported 2,465 recoveries. - 2.
-The recovery rate does not reflect pieces of equipment that law enforcement recovered but did not mark as recovered. - 3.
+- 1. Of the 11,625 reported equipment thefts in 2014, NCIC reported 2,633 recoveries. - 2.
+The recovery rate does not reflect pieces of equipment that law enforcement recovered but didn't mark as recovered. - 3.
 The recovery rate does not reflect unreported thefts.

 Several factors contribute to the low recovery rate of stolen equipment.
-They are as follows:
+They're as follows:

-- · Delays in discovery and reporting of theft - Inaccurate or nonexistent owner records - Lack of pre-purchase screening of used equipment - Limited law enforcement resources dedicated to equipment investigations - Complexities in equipment numbering systems - Limited, possibly inaccurate, equipment information in law enforcement systems - NCIC equipment information reporting errors, in which equipment is erroneously added to the "article file" rather than the "vehicle file"
+- · Delays in discovery of thefts and subsequent delay between the occurrence and reporting - Equipment owner's inaccurate or nonexistent owner records - Complex and often ambiguous equipment identification number formats - Complex and often ambiguous equipment identification number formats - Lack of pre-purchase screening of used equipment - Limited law enforcement resources dedicated to equipment investigations - · Limited, possibly inaccurate equipment information in law enforcement systems - Police reporting and search errors, and misunderstanding of correct equipment theft reporting practices - NCIC equipment information reporting errors in which equipment is erroneously added to the "article file" rather than the "vehicle file"

 The area that needs the most improvement is also the area that promises immediate results: making accurate information available to law enforcement 24 hours a day through NER and the NICB.
 At a minimum, equipment owners should keep accurate lists of equipment with PIN/serial numbers and submit them to law enforcement, their insurers, and NER as soon they discover a theft.
 When they purchase equipment, owners should register serial numbers in the NER database, so that the information is available to law enforcement 24 hours a day.
-In the event of a theft, law enforcement can identify the equipment, even during weekends or at night.
+In the event of a theft, law enforcement can identify the equipment even during weekends or at night.